A whole new Annual Scientific Meeting awaits

 - More meeting and mingling.
 All the sessions – including the Advanced Practice and Allied health courses – now have the same break times, so you can expand your network like never before.

 - Ask the expert roundtables.
 We’re setting up new roundtable sessions with 8-12 participants addressing a single topic with a known expert facilitating.
 Participants will then rotate to the next topic table, for a total of three to four different topic and experts.

 - Clinical conundrums.
 These case-based sessions will explore novel, complex cases from practice.
 There will be three cases presented during each session and participants will drill down into best practices for each case.

 - FIT Bowl fun – We’d never get rid of the rootin’ tootin’ FIT Bowl, where teams of FITs answer game-show style questions.
 In fact, we’ve made it even easier to attend – nothing else is scheduled during this time, so you have no excuse to not show up to root for your favorite team!

-- A Continuous Assessment Pilot (CAP) review – Stay through Monday to attend the CAP review to help ease yourself into the new MOC requirements.
+- A Continuous Assessment Program (CAP) review – Stay through Monday to attend the CAP review to help ease yourself into the new MOC requirements.
 Our review includes a journal club-style discussion of the 12-15 articles designated by the ABAI from which annual MOC questions will be taken.

 - And so much more!

 Keep your eyes on our Annual Meeting webpage and College Insider for more meeting news.
 Registration opens in early August.